sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?* no issues!

 - **Sarah:**
-    - *What did you do yesterday?*  Yesterday, I started building the interest form page with html and css
+    - *What did you do yesterday?*  Yesterday, I updated the interest forms formatting to make it look more visually appealing.
-     - *What are you planning to do today?*    Today I am planning to finish building the form and ensure it looks right
+     - *What are you planning to do today?*    Today I am planning on checking over our html and ensuring everything is all set for submission.
      - *Any problems?* No problems

 - **Basil:**